trevthedev777/Form-Validator/README.md

 ### Version Control

-The application was created using Gitpod and pushed to Github to the remote repository ‘https://github.com/trevthedev777/hangman’.

 The following git commands were used throughout development to push code to the remote repo:

 `git add .` - This command was used to add the file(s) to the staging area before they are committed.